 Never had a mammogram and not sure what to expect?
 A mammogram is simply an x-ray image of the breast used to check for lumps or other signs of breast cancer.
 Mammograms are taken by a special x-ray machine that allows for clearer images and lower radiation than normal x-rays.
 These images can often detect cancer signs that can’t be felt.
 There are two types of mammogram – screening and diagnostic.
 Screening mammograms are used to check for breast cancer in women who don’t exhibit any symptoms.
 If a lump or other sign of cancer is found, a diagnostic mammogram is used to investigate the abnormality to determine the next steps.

 Screening mammograms typically only last about 20 minutes, and are performed with just you and a technician in the room.
 You will be given a wrap to wear, and the technician will help you position your breast on the x-ray machine.
 To get the clearest images, your breast will be compressed in the machine.
 It may be uncomfortable, but each compression usually only lasts a few seconds.
 Most screening mammograms take two images of each breast, though more pictures may be needed, especially in women with large or dense breasts.

 Need an affordable mammogram near you?
 We can help.

 The average cost of a mammogram can be as high as $300 and can include separate charges for the imaging, physician consultation, and facility.
 We believe that it should be easy and affordable to get a mammogram.
 MDsave takes the mystery out of mammogram costs by negotiating bundled, discounted rates that you pay one time, up front, with no surprises.
 Our negotiated rates can save you up to 37% off the average cost of a mammogram, and our bundled price means that imaging, consultation, and facility costs are already included.
-Visit us at to see what we can save you on mammograms near you.
+Visit www.mdsave.com/mammogram to see how you can save on mammograms near you.